Table of Contents

 Next, the interviewer may want to know if you are aware of the use of the term Six Sigma and why is it named or called Six Sigma.

-The answer to this question would be that to achieve Six Sigma, the processes of an organization need to maintain their defects maximum to 3.4 defects per million opportunities (DPMO), which is otherwise difficult to attain.
+The answer to this Six Sigma Interview Questions would be that to achieve Six Sigma, the processes of an organization need to maintain their defects maximum to 3.4 defects per million opportunities (DPMO), which is otherwise difficult to attain.

 Q.3.
 What are the two sub-methodologies of Six Sigma?
 Define them.